J. Knox Corbett House

 La Casa Cordova

 La Casa Cordova is one of the oldest buildings in Tucson’s downtown.
-This historic home, which is on the National Register of Historic Places, is an excellent example of a Sonoran row house, a common southwest building style popular in the late nineteenth century.
-La Casa Cordova, along with its El Nacimiento, an elaborate Nativity Scene, will reopen to the public in November 2024.
+This historic adobe home, which is on the National Register of Historic Places, is an example of a Sonoran row house, a common southwest building style popular in the late 19th century.
+This property is a unique marker of time, tracking the evolution of Tucson within its structure—with the earliest portion of the house dating to the mid-1840s, during Tucson’s Mexican Period (1821-1853).

 Fish House